 Formula

-Formula data type is a way to store and use C# expressions inside game data.
-It allows game developers to perform calculations based on certain inputs and parameters that are not known until runtime.
-A formula can be any valid C# expression that returns a value of any supported data type.
+The Formula data type allows storing and evaluating C# expressions within game data.
+It enables developers to define logic that performs calculations based on dynamic inputs and parameters not known until runtime.
+A formula can be any valid C# expression that returns a value of a supported data type.

 (weaponPower * (1.0 - targetResistance)) * attackMultiplier